The Reality of Miracles

 The reality of miracles is perhaps best illustrated by the fact that the primary philosophical arguments against miracles present in contemporary scholarship constitute textbook examples of such “paradoxical, circular reasoning” that catch their victims in illogic.
 Those who try to wriggle free of the truth of miracles resemble Yossarian in his attempts to avoid flying dangerous bombing missions.

-The 18th century Scottish atheist philosopher David Hume first formulated the main contemporary arguments against miracles.
+Eighteenth century Scottish atheist philosopher David Hume first formulated the main contemporary arguments against miracles.
 Hume’s primary argument is that miracles cannot occur because they constitute violations of natural law.
 In his book Miracles: The Credibility of the New Testament Accounts, Craig Keener comments how Hume’s logic is notably Heller-esque:

 “…Thus, on the usual reading of Hume, he manages to define away any possibility of a miracle occurring, by defining ‘miracle’ as a violation of natural law, yet defining ‘natural law’ as principles that cannot be violated.
 As one philosopher complains, once a miracle could be proved to occur, natural law would be redefined to accommodate this occurrence, which would thus no longer be accepted as miraculous.
 ‘The miracle seems for ever frustrated in its attempts to violate; for as soon as it imagines that it has succeeded, it finds that there was nothing there after all to violate!’
 That is, Hume’s definitions assume what he claims to prove, a standard fallacy recognized in logic.”